 Sandy came to The People Center when she was struggling to maintain stable housing.
 She was a single mom living in a duplex owned by her ex-husband.
 He was making the living situation difficult, but Sandy didn't have enough money to make a deposit on her own place.
 The People Center provided Sandy with transitional housing and helped enroll her in a budget counseling program.
 Sandy was then able to qualify for a home from Habitat for Humanity.
 She is now living in her own home and has learned skills that will help her maintain her housing and financial stability.

 Greater Ottawa County United Way provides funding for The People Center's transitional housing program, so people like Sandy can manage their money wisely and live in their own home.
-This program is part of the EarnSaveBuild Initiative, which aims to help people achieve financial stability.
+This program is part of United Way's Financial Stability impact area.
 To learn more about The People Center, visit http://www.thepeoplecenter.org/.